octorin/octorin.github.io/_posts/2018-08-16-misleading-textbook-example.md

 <img src="/assets/img/misleading3.png" width="500" height="400" />
 </center>

-I think that this plot is quite misleading in two different ways: the first reason was mentioned above, i.e., the curve representing the likelihood function is in fact representing something else.
-So, it creates the false impression that $ p(y\vert\theta)  $ is a density function of $ \theta  $ and not $ y  $.
+I think that this plot is quite misleading, since the curve representing the likelihood function is in fact representing something else.
+So, it creates the false impression that $ p(y\vert\theta)  $ is a density function of $ \theta  $ and not $ y$.

-Second, in most applications, you'll never get such a plot.
-This is because we have often $ n \gg 500  $, at least in sociological research.
+A second note, although not a "misleading" one, is that most of the time in sociological research, you'll never observe such a plot.
+This is because we have often $ n \gg 500  $.
 Even with $ n= 500  $, the likelihood will dominate the posterior, so that the influence of the prior on the posterior will be minimal: the prior will provide only 1/500 of the information that the likelihood provides.

 To demonstrate this, consider a set of prior densities with different means.
 We might generate such a set of priors by reparameterizing the Beta distribution with a mean parameter $ \mu = \alpha/(\alpha + \beta)  $ and a "precision" parameter $ \nu = \alpha + \beta  $.
 Then, $ \alpha = \mu\nu  $ and $ \beta = (1-\mu)\nu  $.